 Q. How will I know if my registration has been received?

-A: You will receive an email confirmation and a contract to be signed by the team coach and the principal.
-The contract must be returned in order for the registration to be valid.
+A: You will receive an immediate confirmation that your registration has been submitted successfully and a contract to be signed by the team coach and the principal will be sent to you.
+The contract must be signed and returned in order for the registration to be valid.

 Q. When does registration close?

 A: January 15th is our deadline, but registration will close when all slots are filled should that happen sooner.

 Q. What happens if I am put on a waiting list?

 A: If a team drops out, or more space is secured you will be called in the order that you registered.

 - Intermediate teams – 2 teams – 12 students + 2 alternates for each team.